-I do believe using the small pan size, 8 1/2″ x 4 1/2″, will help give your bread to rise a little taller.
-We all know that lower carb ingredients need all the help they can get when it comes to rising and holding their shapes.
+I do believe using the small pan size, 8 1/2″ x 4 1/2″, will help give your bread rise a little taller.
+We all know that lower-carb ingredients need all the help they can get when it comes to rising and holding their shapes.

 I’m wondering now if it would rise higher in a glass bread loaf pan instead of the darker metal one I choose.
 I’ve heard the sides of the glass loaf pans are made a little different and sometimes help with the final shape of bread, let me know if you’ve seen that theory proven in your baking.

-One thing for sure, that despite it not rising as tall as I would prefer, it is still so tasty and I plan on making it often.
+One thing for sure is that despite it not rising as tall as I would prefer, it is still so tasty and I plan on making it often.
 Plus stay tuned for updates on some more variations of this wonderful recipe!

 A loaf of sweet chocolate bread with chocolate chips baked to perfection.
 This bread makes a great snack with coffee or as a yummy breakfast side with eggs.